 - Analyze improvements in safety resulting from CV safety apps and quantify the impact of those improvements in terms of financial savings due to reduced liability, maintenance/repair needs, congestion and emissions

-Camille Kamga is a Principal Investigator on this project.
+Camille Kamga is the Principal Investigator on this project.

 Sandeep Mudigonda is a Research Associate on this project.